-Password Manager Project (code) in Python
+Simple Password Manager Project in Python (Educational Console App)

 ← Back to Projects

-Password Manager in Python.
+Simple Password Manager in Python (Console-Based Project)

 About the project: This is a Password Manager project in Python.
 This is a self-contained script that allows you to securely store and retrieve your passwords from your console.